codigoisaac/gwg-web-glossary/README.md

 # masterphp
- Coding through the PHP documentation to learn this awesome programming language.
+ A simple project with noob code to learn the PHP programming language.